VH-AGU

 06DEC61 A Fixed Equipment List of this date shows the aircraft still fitted with an external Doppler antenna at station 103 (approx) and associated equipment in the cabin.
 The aircraft is now fitted with two portable oxygen bottles at Stations 177 and 411.
 (NAA C3905/2 VH/AGU)

 61 Sometime around 1961 the aircraft was fitted with a Janitrol Heater in the cabin.
+The aircraft was also fitted with cropped Mosquito paddle bladed propellers and carburettors from the Pratt & Whitney R-2000 to improve altitude performance.
 See here.

 03MAR66 A Fixed Equipment List of this date shows that the Doppler radome and aerial have been removed.
 The Doppler equipment has been removed from the cabin but the mounting racks were retained.
 The two portable oxygen bottles at stations 177 and 411 are retained.
 The aircraft is now fitted for Electro Magnetic work with the following equipment included (amongst others):